 Dr. Louis E. (“Doc”) Armstrong was such a man.
 In 1952 he led 10 faculty and 62 students onto campus.
 Filled with the belief that learning was as much about the capacity to better the world as it was about the ability to process information, Armstrong created the environment through which Woodward’s dream was achieved.
-Young men graduated and went to the best colleges and universities in America, knowing they could make positive contributions to the betterment of humankind.
+Young men graduated and went to the best colleges and universities in America, knowing they could make positive contributions to humankind's betterment.

 Over the subsequent decades, that belief has never wavered.
-Students and faculty work together in a model of shared governance, approaching life on campus as they would in a small town; they use town meetings to build understanding, to model behaviors, and to reflect the values embodied in the school’s written constitution.
+Students and faculty work together in a shared governance model, approaching life on campus as they would in a small town; they use town meetings to build understanding, model behaviors and reflect the values embodied in the school’s written constitution.

 The best way to evaluate this approach is in its outcomes.
-Student-directed learning, in the classroom and in student-initiated activities, is key.
-The choir is renowned worldwide for its participation in concerts across the globe, while the soccer team—the first ever in a school in the state of Alabama—reflects the school’s values of courage, teamwork, and innovation.
+Student-directed learning, in the classroom and student-initiated activities, is key.
+The choir is renowned worldwide for its participation in concerts across the globe, while the soccer team—the first-ever in a school in Alabama—reflects the school’s values of courage, teamwork, and innovation.